4Dads/FlareFTSOVerification/README.md

 **Step 2: Short Meeting (Live) with two (2) Certifiers**

+**PLEASE NOTE:** Your peer certifiers will need to verify their identities through wallet transactions before any questions are asked.
+A random number will be generated and used throughout the wallet validation phase.
+Please note the SGB wallets of your certifiers before speaking with them.
+Your certifiers should only ask the questions below.

 Questions your FTSO will be asked:
 * ~~Would you like this session recorded and copies given to you and your certifiers? (remove?)~~
 * ~~Would you like the session to be published on --site--? (remove?)~~